abhinavyarragunta/dsa-project-3/README.md

 The program will display a list of movie recommendations based on the shared genres.
 If no movies match the selected genres, the program will inform you that there are no recommendations at this time.

 **Graph vs. Hash Table Time Complexity: Hash Table is faster because of its insertion and search method being of constant computational complexity.**

+In order to run the code in this repository, first clone the repository on to your local device, this can be through downloading it as a zip.
+Next, if you want to use a g++ complier.
+Run the following commands in order to execute the program:
+"g++ main.cpp movie.cpp -c"
+"g++ main.o movie.o -o program"
+"program"

+We hope you enjoy the program and find some new movies to watch!